Show jumping: Rules

 In most competitions, riders are allowed to walk the initial course but not the jump-off course (usually the same course with missing jumps, e.g., 1, 3, 5, 7, 8 instead of 1, 2, 3, 4, 5, 6, 7, 8, 9 or the same course but timed) before competition to plan their ride.
-Walking the course before the event is a chance for the rider to walk the lines he or she will have to ride, in order to decide how many strides the horse will need to take between each jump and from which angle.
+Walking the course before the event is a chance for the rider to walk the lines they will have to ride, in order to decide how many strides the horse will need to take between each jump and from which angle.
 Going off course will cost time if minor errors are made and major departures will result in disqualification.